Natori Shunsen: Biography

 He was born Natori Yoshinosuke, the fifth son of a silk merchant, in Yamanashi Prefecture.
 His family settled in Tokyo shortly after his birth, where he remained until his death in 1960.
+His schoolmates in these early years included the future nihonga painters Kawabata Ryūshi, Okamoto Ippei and Tōgyū Okumura.

 From the age of eleven he studied with traditional Nihonga (Japanese-style) painter Kubota Beisen, and was given his artist's name "Shunsen".
-He subsequently studied at the Tokyo School of Fine Arts.
+He also studied under Hirafuku Hyakusui, whose influence led him to join the Museikai, a group promoting greater realism within nihonga painting, and with whom, together with Ogawa Usen and others, he went on to found the Sangokai; in 1907 he won a prize for his hanging scroll Butai at the Nihon Bijutsuin exhibition.
+He subsequently studied at the Tokyo School of Fine Arts.He subsequently studied at the Tokyo School of Fine Arts.